YoonjungChoi/CMPE255_TEAM10/README.md

 ## Problem
 Prediction problem on whether a person's words are actually telling a disaster.
 This is categorized by Supervised Learning, Binary classification Problem and Natural Language Processing.

 ![image](https://user-images.githubusercontent.com/20979517/164575693-d0ee93c4-d68e-4697-a108-d616754b6eed.png)

+Observation of Target: we cannot say that we have perfectly balanced dataset, but slightly it is balanced data set.

+Observation of 'location': this feature does not have format and it is not generated automatically.
+The feature has invalid data such as 'have car; will travel', 'peekskill. new york, 10566', or 'milky way'.
+We do not use 'location' as a feature.

 >>> we need to put images and observations by Ishaan, Abhiteja